Vladimirtrif/VixOS/README.md

 ssd name: the disk for nixos to install to, use lsblk to see names of available disks in your system

-Else:
+If hardware.nix has to be differentfor your machine:
 copy or clone this git repo (use nix-shell -p git)
 replace hardware.nix with generated one from nixos (nixos-generate-config --show-hardware-config > VixOS/nixos/hardware.nix)
 then run command above replacing github url with path to local version of the repo

+Remember, don't forget to set a password after install.

+Common Issues:

+Error: No space left on device error (during install)
+Causes: Nixos store uses a tmpfs folder during install.
+If you don't have enough ram (tmpfs folders are half your ram size) or the usb your installing from is too small, this error will occur.
+Solution: Haven't fixed this error myself but possible fixes: https://www.reddit.com/r/NixOS/comments/1cmb8up/no_space_left_on_device_during_install/